rotationalio/helm-charts/README.md

 - Use `helm template --debug` to render chart templates locally
 - Use `helm install --dry-run --debug` to render chart locally without installing certs in the cluster, setting `--dry-run=server` will also perform any lookups on the server.

-For example, to debug the parlance charts; in the `charts/parlance` directory, run:
+For example, to debug the Endeavor charts; in the `charts/endeavor` directory, run:

 ```
-$ helm template --debug parlance . --values ci/all-values.yaml
+$ helm template --debug endeavor . --values ci/all-values.yaml
 ```